radkolba-lp/ezd-rp/INSTALL_VIA_GUI.md

 4. When everything will be ready press create.

-## Create work space in rancher.
+## Create namespace space in rancher.

 1. This can be done by pressing create:

 ![namespace_1](docs/images/namespace_1.png)

-2. Please fill in a name field for instance `ezd-rp`all:
+2. Please fill in a name field for instance `ezd-rp`:

 ![namespace_2](docs/images/namespace_2.png)
 ![namespace_3](docs/images/namespace_3.png)